ionic-team/ionic-site/tutorials/customizing-ionic-with-sass/index.md

     - img
     - js
     - scss
-      - ionic  (copied from the download's scss directory and renamed to ionic)
+      - ionic  (entire scss directory copied from the download, then renamed to "ionic")
       - app.scss  (you app's custom Sass file)
     - index.html

-All the Sass magic starts from the `scss/` folder, and the code which builds Ionic's default icon font, [Ionicons](http://ionicons.com/), can be found in the `scss/ionicons/` directory .
+All the Sass magic starts from your app's `scss/` directory.
+Additionally, the code which builds Ionic's default icon font, [Ionicons](http://ionicons.com/), can be found in your app's `scss/ionic/ionicons/` directory .
 At this point all you should be concerned about are the files in `scss/` directory, which will eventually output your custom CSS into your `css/` directory.

 We recommend your app should have its own Sass file within the `scss/` directory, such as `scss/app.scss`.
-From within your app.scss file you'll want to import the ionic scss file, such as:
+From within your `app.scss` file you'll want to import the `scss/ionic/ionic.scss` file, using this syntax:

     @import "ionic/ionic";

-    // your own crazy styles can go here
+    // your slick styles can go here...
+    // when Sass processes, both Ionic's Sass and your Sass will combine
+    // into one file and saved in your app's directory as css/app.css

 ## "Watch" Your Sass!

 Browsers still need to reference plain old CSS files since they do not understand Sass files.
 Because of this, the Sass files will need to be processed into a CSS file.
 Sass is able to take many files and combine them into one CSS file, which is yet another reason why Sass is a powerful development tool.

-To automatically output a CSS file which the browser will understand you'll want to "watch" the Sass files for any changes.
+To automatically output a CSS file which the browser will understand you'll want to "watch" your app's Sass files for any changes.
 Every time changes are saved to a Sass file then the CSS file will automatically rebuild.
 In your terminal, enter:

-    sass --watch scss:css
+    sass --watch scss/app.scss:css/app.css

 What the above command is doing is instructing Sass to constantly watch all of the files in the `scss/` directory.
-Once a Sass file changes then it'll rebuild the CSS file and resave it in the `css/` directory.
+Once a Sass file changes then it'll rebuild the CSS file and resave the `css/app.css` file.
 For more information regarding watching Sass files please see [their documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).
 Once you successfully run this command then you're ready to start customizing.

 ## Sass Variables